Logarithmic sheaves of complete intersections

-We remark that the previous result is not sharp, and it is not hard to find examples of regular sequences with slope-stable logarithmic sheaves whose degrees do not satisfy the numerical inequalities above.
+We remark that the previous result is not sharp, and it is not hard to find examples of algebraically independent sequences with slope-stable logarithmic sheaves whose degrees do not satisfy the numerical inequalities above.
 Indeed, if $\sigma$ corresponds to a pencil of quadrics, so that $d_1=d_2=1$, with $\dim\calg_\sigma=0$, then Corollary \ref{cor:stable} only implies that $\Ts$ is slope-semistable; however, as we have seen in Section \ref{subsec:regular pencils}, $\Ts$ is actually slope-stable in this case.
-Note that the case $d_1=d_2=1$ is the only one for which the right hand sides of the inequalities is not positive.
+Note that the case $d_1=d_2=1$ is the only one for which the right-hand sides of the inequalities are not positive.

 In addition, the higher degree pencils provided in Theorem \ref{high deg} yield yet another set of examples showing that the converse of Corollary \ref{cor:stable} does not hold.